Skip to main content

 ALS is a progressive neurodegenerative disease that leads to loss of independence and a shortened lifespan

+Superoxide dismutase 1 (SOD1) is a protective enzyme that helps cells manage oxidative stress.
 In ALS, structural changes can cause SOD1 to lose its proper function and misfold, taking on toxic conformations that disrupt cellular function.
-Such misfolded SOD1 can injure motor neurons, damage mitochondria and impair axonal transport.
-Pathology can spread by the seeding of SOD1 misfolding.

-Misfolded SOD1 represents a powerful therapeutic opportunity.
-Across different presentations of ALS, misfolded SOD1 can amplify axonal injury and accelerate disease progression, making these toxic conformations an important target for intervention.
+Misfolded SOD1 can injure motor neurons, damage mitochondria, and impair axonal transport.
+Misfolded SOD1 pathology may also spread through seeding mechanisms, helping propagate toxic protein conformations across the nervous system.
+Across different presentations of ALS, misfolded SOD1 can amplify axonal injury and accelerate disease progression, making it an important target for intervention.

 AP-101 binds selectively to the misfolded, toxic form of SOD1 and helps the body’s immune system clear these harmful proteins.